NayanSayaji/NayanSayaji/README.md

 ### Glad to see you here!
 I’m a Software Enginner,👨🏻‍💻
 <br>Full Stack Engineer Works on MERN stack.🌟
-<br>Computer science enthusiast....
-<br>Loves to explore technologies.💥⚙
-<br>Love problem solving and Practicing it.. 💻
 <br>I have proficiency in C,C++ & JavaScript, Typescript.👨🏻‍💻

 ## Rapidfire
 <table><tr><td valign="top" width="60%">

-- 🔭 I’m currently working on ReactJs AND NodeJs...

-- 🌱 I’m learning FullStack with integrating NodeJs, Express and React...
+- 🌱 I’m working as FullStack Engineer with NodeJs, Express and React...

-- 🎗 I’m Practicing Data Structures and Algorithms ...

 - ❓ Ask me about JavaScript and C++ , NodeJs Development , MERN Stack !!!✨

-- ⚡ Fun fact: I keep night shift swithed on at all times. 😁
+- ⚡ Fun fact: I keep night shift switched on at all times. 😁

 </td><td valign="top" width="40%">